WWE Raw live results: Elimination Chamber qualifiers continue

 Logan mocked Knight for getting put through a car by Reed, so Knight mocked Logan’s voice and called him a broccoli-haired bitch.
 Knight suggested to Pearce that he make a six-man match right now, and he would gladly team with The Usos, even though he doesn’t particularly like them either.
 Pearce made it official.

-The Usos (who waited patiently in the crowd) had their music played again, and they entered.
+The Usos (who waited patiently in the crowd this entire time) had their music played again, and they entered.
 A brawl broke out during a break, and the match commenced once things settled down.
 (I’m curious why the Usos were coming out to begin with.)

 It appears Logan Paul is the de facto leader of The Vision with Bron Breakker out.